 Item 3.
-Quantitative and Qualitative Disclosure About Market Risk

-We are exposed to the impact of interest rate changes and manage this exposure through the use of variable-rate and fixed-rate debt and by utilizing interest rate swaps.
-We do not enter into contracts for trading purposes and do not use leveraged instruments.
-The market risk associated with debt obligations as of March 29, 2019 has not materially changed from September 28, 2018 (see Item 7A "Quantitative and Qualitative Disclosure About Market Risk" in our Form 10-K for the fiscal year ended September 28, 2018 filed with the SEC on November 21, 2018).
-See Note 6 to the condensed consolidated financial statements for a discussion of the Company's derivative instruments and Note 14 for the disclosure of the fair value and related carrying value of the Company's debt obligations as of March 29, 2019.
+Quantitative and Qualitative Disclosure About Market Risk instruments.
+The market risk associated with debt obligations as of June 28, 2019 has not materially changed from September 28, 2018 (see Item 7A "Quantitative and Qualitative Disclosure About Market Risk" in our Form 10-K for the fiscal year ended September 28, 2018 filed with the SEC on November 21, 2018).
+See Note 6 to the condensed consolidated financial statements for a discussion of the Company's derivative instruments and Note 14 for the disclosure of the fair value and related carrying value of the Company's debt obligations as of June 28, 2019.